 What's the Highest SAT Score Possible?
 What's an Average SAT Score?

-You might know you need to get a certain score for college applications, or for specific college and state financial aid, but once you get your scores back from the SAT it’s not always clear what they mean!
+You might know you need to get a certain score for college applications, or for specific college and state financial aid.
+However, once you get your scores back from the SAT it’s not always clear what they mean!
 What's the average SAT score the college will accept?
 Don’t worry, we’ll help you clarify what score you got!
-Always aim to get the highest SAT score possible.

-It's important to try to get the highest SAT score possible.
-No matter what your score, there are a few things you should know about how to interpret and understand your score.
+Your SAT score can have a big impact on your financial aid and college acceptance, so always aim to get the highest SAT score possible.
+No matter what your score, there are a few things you should know about how to interpret and understand it:

 Your score can range from 400-1600.